-20. Hi-Res - High Resolution Extension
+19. Hi-Res - High Resolution Extension

-- Increases waveform generator resolution up to 8x (three bits) - Supports frequency, single-slope PWM, and dual-slope PWM generation - Supports the AWeX when this is used for the same timer/counter is enabled.
+- Increases waveform generator resolution up to 8x (three bits) - Supports frequency, single-slope PWM, and dual-slope PWM generation - · Supports the AWeX when this is used for the same timer/counter

 The high-resolution (hi-res) extension can be used to increase the resolution of the waveform generation output from a timer/counter by four or eight.
 It can be used for a timer/counter doing frequency, single-slope PWM, or dual-slope PWM generation.
 It can also be used with the AWeX if this is used for the same timer/counter.

 The hi-res extension uses the peripheral 4x clock (Clk{PER4}).
-The system clock prescalers must be configured so the peripheral 4x clock frequency is four times higher than the peripheral and CPU clock frequency when the hi-res extension
+The system clock prescalers must be configured so the peripheral 4x clock frequency is four times higher than the peripheral and CPU clock frequency when the hi-res extension is enabled.

-There are four hi-res extensions that each can be enabled for each timer/counters pair on PORTC, PORTD, PORTE and PORTF.
-The notation of these are HIRESC, HIRESD, HIRESE and HIRESF, respectively.
+There is one hi-res extensions that can be enabled for timer/counters pair on PORTC.
+The notation of this is HIRESC.

-21. RTC32 - 32-bit Real-Time Counter
+20. RTC - 16-bit Real-Time Counter